TheHydrophobicityProject/HydrophobicityExplorer/README.md

 done exporting data to .csv file.
 {'SA': [181.71900012667044, 325.84799130354446, 466.9956239244017, 607.5159276234424], 'LogP': [2.2490000000000006, 4.422900000000004, 6.596800000000006, 8.770700000000003], 'MHP': [0.012376251236427096, 0.013573507027943717, 0.014126042433896363, 0.01443698774172117], 'N': [1, 2, 3, 4], 'smi': ['CC(c1ccccc1)', 'CC(c1ccccc1)CC(c1ccccc1)', 'CC(c1ccccc1)CC(c1ccccc1)CC(c1ccccc1)', 'CC(c1ccccc1)CC(c1ccccc1)CC(c1ccccc1)CC(c1ccccc1)']}
 ```
-Nearly all of this output, including the plot popup is excluded if the `-v` flag is excluded, but the image is still saved to a file.
+Nearly all of this output, including the plot popup and the polymer grid image, are excluded if the `-v` flag is excluded, but the image of the plot is still saved to a file.
 Because the calculation of MHP requires surface area and LogP values, they will always be included when MHP is specified in the list of desired calculations.
+When in this mode, if a name for an polymer file is specified, each molecule will be saved to a file based off the provided name.
+However, the number of mers in each molecule will be appended to the filename.

 ## Dependencies